esc/compress-me-stupid/slides.rst

 :PyTables:
     HDF Library
 :Bloscpack:
-    Simple fileformat and Python implementation
+    Simple file-format and Python implementation
 :CArray / BLZ / bcolz:
-    In-memory and out-of-core compressed array-like struture
+    In-memory and out-of-core compressed array-like structure

 The Future
 ----------

-* What might be coming
+* What might be coming...

   * More codecs
   * Alternative filters